-- (a) The installation of primary inverter energy systems must comply with the relevant Australian Standards and international standards. - (b) Inverter systems must satisfy the requirements of Australian Standard 4777-2005 "Grid connection of energy systems via inverters" as published and revised.
-The following parts of this standard apply: - (1) AS 4777.1 2005 Part 1 Installation requirements. - (2) AS 4777.2 2005 Part 2 Inverter requirements. - (3) AS 4777.3 2005 Part 3 Grid protection requirements. - (c) The term 'inverter energy system' in these Rules has the same meaning as in AS 4777-2005. - (d) A type-test report or type-test certificate from an independent and recognised certification body showing compliance of inverter plant with AS 4777.2-2005 must be supplied to the Network Service Provider. - (e) Inverter energy systems must be designed, installed and commissioned in accordance with good electricity industry practice and relevant Australian Standards. - (f) Should it be necessary to change any parameter of the equipment as installed and contracted, approval must be sought from Network Service Provider.
+- (a) The installation of primary energy systems must comply with the relevant Australian Standards and international standards. - (b) Inverter systems must satisfy the requirements of Australian Standard 4777 "Grid connection of energy systems via inverters" as published and revised.
+The following parts of this standard apply: - (1) AS 4777.1 2005 Part 1 Installation requirements. - (2) AS 4777.2 2005 Part 2 Inverter requirements. - (3) AS 4777.3 2005 Part 3 Grid protection requirements.

+- (c) The term 'inverter energy system' in these Rules has the same meaning as in AS 4777. - (d) A type-test report or type-test certificate from an independent and recognised certification body showing compliance of inverter plant with AS 4777.2 (2005) must be supplied to the Network Service Provider. - (e) Should it be necessary to change any parameter of the equipment as installed and contracted, approval must be sought from Network Service Provider.
 Subsequently, the Network Service Provider will determine whether a revised application is required.